 11.3 Board of Appeals

-§ 300-14.9 Board of Appeals.

 There shall be a Board of Appeals of three members and three associate members appointed as provided in MGL c.
 40A, as amended, which shall act on all matters within its jurisdiction under this Bylaw in the manner prescribed in said Section, subject always to the rule that it shall give due consideration to promoting the public health, safety, convenience, and welfare, and conserving property values; that it shall permit no building or use injurious, noxious, offensive or detrimental to a neighborhood; special permits may be issued only for uses which are in harmony with the general purpose and interest of this Bylaw and shall be subject to general or specific provisions set forth herein; and that it shall prescribe appropriate conditions, safeguards and limitations on time or use.

-§ 300-14.11 Variances.
+§ 300-11.3.1 Variances.